tschm/marimo-gh-pages-template/README.md

 This repository includes several templates for the generated site:

 1. `index.html.j2` (default): A template with styling and a footer
-2. `bare.html.j2`: A minimal template with basic styling
-3. `tailwind.html.j2`: A minimal and lean template using Tailwind CSS
+2. `tailwind.html.j2`: A minimal and lean template using Tailwind CSS

 To use a specific template, pass the `--template` parameter to the build script: